Priiam/terminator-centos7.4/README.md

 ```
 # Create venv on pyton34

-I've used pycharm (version <= 2019.3) to handle the venv but you might as well set it up manually or us the main interpreter.
+I've used pycharm (version <= 2019.3) to handle the venv but you might as well set it up manually or use the main interpreter.

 Note that your venv must be setup with setuptools version <44 to support python 3.4